-Digital Humanitarian practitioner,working on "Digital Revolutions" - New Information Technology Tools in 21st Century Politics.
+Digital Humanitarian practitioner, working on "Digital Revolutions" - New Information Technology Tools in 21st Century politics, development and humanitarianism.

 With a background as journalist, photographer, from advertizing and teaching technology for design students, the common denominator for his professional life is "communication".
 Today this manifest itself as unprecedented possibilities for dialogue and collaboration across the planet through the internet.
 This is the field of practice for Per Aarvik and now also his research subject.
 He is engaged with volunteer digital humanitarian work during disasters or in democracy settings through the network of Crisismappers, Digital Humanitarian Network and Standby Task Force.